FerasAltunusi/CompBioMiniProject/README.md

 ### Usage:
-#### After cloning the repository, use this command to run using the test files:
+#### After cloning the repository, please use this command to run the program using the test files:

 python3 main.py -test

+#### To run the whole data, please use the following command:

+python3 main.py